rjcassara-/files/resume2018.md

     - Resolved technical issues for customers across a wide variety of industries
     - Authored and edited knowledge base articles

+  *prior additional work experience in QA and technical support*

 ---
 ## Presentations